• Home

 Ingredient Notes

 • Tater tots - Am I showing I'm Minnesotan here?
-While traditional poutine is made with French fries, the ease and crispiness of tater tots works wonderfully for it too!
+While traditional poutine is made with French fries, the crispiness of tater tots works wonderfully for it too!
 Use your favorite brand of frozen tater tots.

 • Beef gravy - Store-bought or homemade.
 For store-bought, I prefer the packets versus canned.
 Check out my popular pot roast recipe for an easy homemade gravy recipe.
 Some of the beef could even be added to the poutine!
 You will need about 2 cups total.